vivictorg/vivict/README.md

     npm start

 ```
-Note: you might also need to install a few peer dependencies
+Note: you might also need to install a few peer dependencies.

+There is also a C++-based version of offline use available here: https://github.com/vivictorg/vivictpp

 ## Getting involved